fatemafaria142/fatemafaria142.github.io/_pages/about.md

   <strong style="color:#1e40af;">Senior Application Developer</strong> at
   <a href="https://www.linkedin.com/company/dexiansolutions/">Dexian (Bangladesh) Limited</a>.
-  My expertise lies in designing and developing generative AI based applications with a strong focus on
-  <em>Large Language Models (LLMs)</em>, <em>Large Multimodal Models (LMMs)</em>,
-  Retrieval Augmented Generation (RAG), as well as <em>LLM Agents and their Multi Agent Architectures</em> for automating complex tasks and supporting <em>data-driven insights and effective decision support</em>.
+  My expertise lies in designing and developing generative AI based applications with a strong focus on Large Language Models (LLMs), Large Multimodal Models (LMMs), Retrieval Augmented Generation (RAG), as well as LLM Agents and their Multi Agent Architectures for automating complex tasks and supporting data-driven insights and effective decision support.
 I also specialize in designing user-friendly interfaces that simplify AI interactions and provide an intuitive experience for users.
 </p>

 <div class="info-wrapper">